 Having an entrepreneurial mind taking calculated risks is a big factor of pursuing your passion professional vocation.
 Risks must be measured and the execution must be flawless, meaning, you must examine every aspect of the company you want

 He states that it was timeless trial and error.
 That the plan had to be developed and redeveloped constantly to ensure success.
 Big presentations were drawn up in PowerPoint with physical copy pie charts and all.
 The biggest thing was making a presentation that had the numbers built into it so he could show his investors their ROI.
+Opening this San Diego limo service and party bus service was extremely difficult for him but here are a few pointers he noted.

 Calculated risk taking: